Halloumi Cheese vs Mascarpone Cheese

 Milk Type and Treatment

-Halloumi Cheese is made with cow, goat, or sheep milk.
+Halloumi Cheese is made with cow, goat, and sheep milk.
 Mascarpone Cheese is made with cow milk that is typically heated.

 Composition and Texture